envico801/javascript-interview-questions/README.md

 206. ### What is a WeakMap

      The WeakMap object is a collection of key/value pairs in which the keys are weakly referenced.
 In this case, keys must be objects and the values can be arbitrary values.
-The syntax is looking like as below,
+The syntax looks like the following:

      ```javascript
      new WeakMap([iterable]);